LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 """"""""""""""

-``monthdelta`` returns an object that represents a timespan of a number of months. ``monthdelta`` allows from zero or one arguments.
+``monthdelta`` returns an object that represents a timespan of a number of months. ``monthdelta`` allows zero or one arguments.
 With zero arguments ``monthdelta`` returns the timespan for "0 months".
 In a boolean context this object is treated as false (i.e. ``bool(monthdelta()))`` or ``bool(monthdelta(0)))`` return ``False``).
 The following arithmetic operations